01-ai/langcrew/examples/recruitment/README.md

 - Be sure to fetch the cookies again if selenium doesnt login to linkedin after a while

 ## Details & Explanation
-- **Running the Script**: Execute `uv run --prerelease=allow recruitment`.
+- **Running the Script**: Execute `uv run recruitment`.
 The script will leverage the LangCrew framework to automate recruitment tasks and generate a detailed report.
 - **Key Components**:
   - `src/recruitment/main.py`: Main script file containing the recruitment workflow execution logic.
   - `src/recruitment/crew.py`: Main crew file where agents and tasks come together, and the main logic is executed.